Supporting Women in Business is Simply Good Business…and Here’s Why

 - Nonprofits increase their reach and impact

-- Businesses know how they are making a difference
+- Businesses know how they are making a difference and see firsthand the benefits of empowering women

 - A larger movement is created